Ferreouz/crud-fretes/README.md

 That's it, now the API is running on port 8080 and go to http://localhost/ to see the frontend

+To access as the Administrator, the login is: admin@admin.com and password: senha

 Thank you for your patience ;)

 ## TODO